 Andrew Warnock, Ph.D. — Director

 Andrew had the good fortune to attend the Laboratory School at the University of Chicago for his primary education.
-John Dewey founded this experimental school in 1896 to explore his new constructivist approaches to education that included nature study, hands-on discovery, scientific inquiry, and creative play.
-The science program in the 1970’s was still heavily influenced by Dewey.
-One science teacher in particular, Illa Podendorf, designed innovative hands-on science curricula that were illustrated by Andrew’s next door neighbor, Robert Borja.
-May Theilgaard Watts’ take on Nature Study was also part of his early education and left a lasting impression on him.
-Today, Andrew strives to build on these legacies by designing rich hands-on scientific research experiences for families and secondary school students in close collaboration with CSU faculty.
+John Dewey founded this experimental school in 1896 and created a pedagogical revolution with his new constructivist approaches to education that included nature study, hands-on discovery, scientific inquiry, and creative play.
+Andrew gravitated towards science museums including the Museum of Science and Industry in Chicago and the Exploratorium and California Academy of Sciences in San Francisco and reveled in National Park nature trails that were accompanied by little educational booklets.
+Today, Andrew strives to build on these formative experiences by designing rich hands-on scientific research experiences for families and secondary school students in close collaboration with CSU faculty.

 andrew.warnock@colostate.edu | (970) 491-2845 | NESB B301a | ResearchGate | LinkedIn